vermilion00/qmk_firmware/docs/features/analog_matrix.md

 }
 ```

-For split keyboards, the left and right half are separated, with the left half getting the values shown above, while the right half has the same options, but with the _right suffix:
+For split keyboards, the left and right half are separated:
 ```json
 "top_values": [632, 701, 682, 643],
 "bottom_values": [239, 290, 276, 254]